thunderbird/webext-docs/mailTabs.rst

 .. api-section-annotation-hack::

 Lists the selected messages in the current folder.
+Includes messages in collapsed threads.
+Does not include messages which are context-clicked, but not selected.
+The context-clicked messages are always returned by the :ref:`menus.onClicked` event of the menus API.

 .. api-header::
    :label: Parameters